spcourse/bigdata/en/temperatures/index.md

 ### Assignment 1: extreme temperatures

-What were the highest and lowest temperature that were measured in De Bilt since the start of the 20st century?
+What were the highest and lowest temperatures that were measured in De Bilt since the start of the 20th century?
 What days were they measured?

 Write two functions named `get_highest_temp()` and `get_lowest_temp()` that return the highest and the lowest temperatures and their respective dates.
 Each function should accept two arguments: a list of dates and a list of temperatures".
 Calling the functions and getting their results should look as follows: